Skip to main content

 Outlook

-The outlook for what is systemic vascular resistance and how to manage it depends on the underlying cause and changes produced by systemic vascular resistance.
+The outlook for systemic vascular resistance and how to manage it depends on the underlying cause and changes produced by systemic vascular resistance.
 If SVR remains elevated for a long period, it can put a strain on the heart and lead to cardiovascular complications such as heart failure, stroke, or shock.
 To improve heart outcomes, clinical research organizations are working tirelessly, investigating novel potential options for treating vulnerable heart conditions.

 Dr. Unzila Nadeem